jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 ### Public & Friend Connections

-An actual connection does not replace the access *connector:* an access connector is always displayed, because others can still connect to the object as well:
+An actual connection might not replace the access *connector:* an access connector is always displayed, because others can still connect to the object as well:

 ![](images/1.%20Black%20Boxes.026.png)